FAQ

 What’s an oxygen absorber?

-An oxygen absorber is like a sponge that chemically traps available oxygen from the surrounding environment without the use of chemical or additives.
+An oxygen absorber is like a sponge that chemically traps available oxygen from the surrounding environment without the use of chemicals or additives.

 Oxygen absorbers contain an iron powder formulation that becomes iron oxide in the presence of oxygen, chemically removing the oxygen from the environment at a molecular level.
 They are non-toxic and categorized by the FDA as GRAS (Generally Recognized As Safe).